1. Introduction

 5. Local Storage

-In addition to cookies, we also use local storage technology from your browser to store certain non-sensitive information.
+In addition to cookies, we also use the browser's local storage to store certain non-sensitive information.

 5.1 Information We Store

-- Data stored in local storage is not automatically transmitted to the server
+• Data in local storage is not automatically sent to the server

-- Only pages from the same origin (domain) can access the data
+• Only web pages from the same origin (domain) can access the data

 6. How to Manage and Delete Cookies